 Condition Symptom(s) Probable Causes Recommended Action Fail Condition Controller indicates a fail condition.
-The detector-to-amplifier or amplifier-to-controller wiring is disconnected or misconnected.
+The detector-to-amplifier or amplifier or amplifier-to-controller wiring is disconnected or misconnected.
+The plug-in sensor is not properly plugged into the sockets in the detector housing body.
 The transmitter's fresh air reading is low enough to cause a fail condition.
 The transmitter is malfunctioning.
 Verify that the detector-to-amplifier and amplifier-to-controller wiring is correct and secure.
+Confirm that the plug-in sensor is installed properly.
 Perform a fresh air adjustment.
 A full calibration is recommended.
+If the fail condition continues, replace the plug-in sensor as described later in this section.
 If the fail condition continues, contact RKI for further instruction.
 Slow or No Response/ Difficult or Unable to Calibrate Unable to accurately set the fresh air or zero reading during calibration.
 Transmitter requires frequent calibration.
-NOTE: Under "normal" circumstances, the transmitter requires calibration once every 3 months.
+Note: Under "normal" circumstances, the transmitter requires calibration once every 3 months.
 Some applications may require a more frequent calibration schedule.
 The calibration cylinder is low, outdated, or defective.
+The flame arrestor in the detector housing cap is wet or clogged with dirt or other particulates.
 The calibration gas is not an appropriate concentration.
 The transmitter is malfunctioning.
 The flexible tubing to the calibration adapter/splash guard has become kinked, blocked, or disconnected.
 Verify that the calibration cylinder contains an adequate supply of a fresh test sample.
-Check the sensor face for dirt.
+Check the detector housing cap to determine if the flame arrestor is wet or dirty.
 Clean if necessary.
 Verify that the calibration gas concentration is appropriate for the transmitter.
 Zero emission air (20.9% oxygen) is normally used for a fresh air adjustment if the environment is suspect and 100% nitrogen (0% oxygen) is normally used for a zero adjustment.
 Verify that the flexible tubing to the calibration adapter/splash guard is clear and connected to the calibration adapter/splash guard.
+If the calibration/response difficulties continue, replace the plug-in sensor as described later in this section.
 If the calibration/response difficulties continue, contact RKI for further instruction.